rvicedomini/EBAME6-Strain/README.md

 ### Align long reads against the strain-oblivious assembly

 We are now going to create the second input required by Strainberry, which is a long-read mapping.
-We will use the same reads used to generate metaFlye assembly.
+We will use the same reads used to generate metaFlye assembly and map them against the metaFlye assembly (or the "deduplicated" version produced in the optional step)

 ```bash
 minimap2 -a -x map-pb -t 8 \